 It’s difficult to select the best goalkeeper, seeing as there is only one vacant space.
-There have been some glittering performances from Tottenham Hotspur’s Hugo Lloris and Chelsea’s Thibaut Courtois, who are leading the way on clean sheets with 12 and 13 respectively.
-Sunderland’s Jordan Pickford has also emerged as someone who could be a future star, having made 112 saves in 22 appearances, which is a better ratio than any other shot-stopper in the top flight.
+There have been some glittering performances from Tottenham Hotspur’s Hugo Lloris and Chelsea’s Thibaut Courtois, who are leading the way for the Golden Glove with 12 and 13 clean sheets respectively.
+Sunderland’s Jordan Pickford has also emerged as someone who could be a future star, having made 112 saves in 22 appearances, which is a better ratio than any other shot stopper in the top flight.

 The Clarets have one of the most impeccable home records this term.
 After 16 matches they have kept six clean sheets, which is on a par with Arsenal, and only bettered by Everton, Chelsea and Tottenham.
 They are also ranked fifth in terms of goals conceded with 14, behind Everton, Manchester United, Chelsea and Spurs.
 Keane has been the key figure in the heart of that defence, which is why the 24-year-old earned his first England call-up earlier this year.
 He has made 248 clearances, which is only bettered by teammate Ben Mee and Steve Cook of Bournemouth.
 Keane has won 64.4% of his aerial duels and 64.7% of his tackles.
 This is a superior record to both of the formidable Spurs pairing of Jan Vertonghen and Toby Alderweireld.
 As such, Keane has attracted interest from Everton and Liverpool, and it wouldn’t be a bad idea to use the £30 free bet from William Hill to have a punt on the youngster joining one of the Merseyside clubs this summer.